Table of Contents

 Djentar x Stevie T 20 String Guitar

-The Stevie T 20-string guitar was a one-off guitar model, made specifically for the YouTuber.
-This was born in the aftermath of Stevie T’s Djent War with Jared Dines in 2019.
+The Stevie T 20-string guitar was a one-off model explicitly made for the YouTuber.
+This was born after Stevie T’s Djent War with Jared Dines in 2019.

-The guitar features 20 strings and it has about every gauge and note in the universe covered.
+The guitar features 20 strings and covers every gauge and note in the universe.
 Tuning this takes an eternity, too.
-From piercing leads to booming bass, you can pretty much play everything on that monstrous fretboard.
+You can play everything on that monstrous fretboard, from piercing leads to booming bass.

 Features of the Djentar x Stevie T 20 String Guitar